- Dental Implants

 Socket grafting will begin with the removal of a tooth if it has not already been lost.
 Any remaining root particles will be removed to leave a clean empty socket.
 Material will then be placed into that socket to fill it and build it into a firm foundation for reconstruction.
 We use various types of grafting materials.
 Most grafts cause your own bone to create new bone.
 Drs.
-Redd, Wright & Green are well experienced at choosing the most suitable for each case.
+Redd, Green, and Yaghsezian are well experienced at choosing the most suitable for each case.

 There will usually be an extended healing time for the grafted bone to fully integrate with the existing natural bone.
 It is important to wait until this healing process is truly complete before continuing with the restoration in the area.
 When the new bone is well fixed then implants or bridgework can restore full oral function.
 Socket and other types of bone grafting have allowed the placement of implants for patients who would otherwise not be candidates for this type of restoration.

-Dr.’s Redd, Wright & Green are able to offer many different options for effective treatment planning in cases of severe tooth loss.
+Drs.
+Redd, Green, and Yaghsezian are able to offer many different options for effective treatment planning in cases of severe tooth loss.

 Scaling and Root Planing